mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 If you read this koan, you have to give the words, you have to act, very quickly, rapidly. [...]
 It is perfect; it can really pierce into peoples’ hearts.

-But here it says, nevertheless, it is not good enough.
+But here it says: nevertheless, it is not good enough.

 > But say, how is it when a man who has passed beyond measurements comes?
 To test I am citing this old case: look!